incusdata/py1st/Introduction.md

 print("Goodbye.")
 ```

 Code snippets (partial code), will not have a shebang line.
-If a code extract represents lines that belongs to a larger body of code, then we will indicate that with `···`.
+If a code extract represents lines that belong to a larger body of code, then we will indicate that with `···`.

 ###### `py` — First print statement {.snip}
 ```{.py}